MDW Clinical Application in the ED:

 Antibiotics are ordered

-The patient’s elevated CBC and MDW results suggest the possibility of sepsis.
+The patient’s elevated WBC and MDW results suggest the possibility of sepsis.
 Considering the patient’s CBC and MDW results and the patient’s tachycardia and physical exam findings of the left lower quadrant abdominal pain, the physicians order antibiotics.

 The physicians also order a CT of the abdomen pelvis at this time.